andytudhope/africa/docs/essays/a-beautiful-question.md

 ## A Paradise Within Thee, Happier Farr

-Of course, Maxwell was alert to this conundrum, but only saw it is more evidence of benevolent Creation:
+Of course, Maxwell was alert to this conundrum, but only saw it as more evidence of benevolent Creation:

 > “Natural causes, as we know, are at work, which tend to modify, if they do not at length destroy, all the dimensions of the earth and the whole solar system.
 But though in the course of ages catastrophes have occurred and may yet occur in the heavens, though ancient systems may be dissolved and new systems evolved out of their ruins, the molecules out of which these systems are built – the foundation stones of the material universe – remain unbroken and unworn.